-1. You can also click on the graphic above to make a donation today using a secure form from our trusted source!
+1. Click on the Peace of Mind graphic above to make a donation today using a secure form from our trusted source!

-3. You can click here to email us if you have any questions or need any additional information.
+3. Click here to email us if you have any questions or need any additional information.

-Pictured above (l-r): Nadine Brechner, Chief Development Officer & VP; Marlyse Benson, Senior Director of Behavioral Health and Psychiatry; James McCreath, PhD, VP Behavioral Health & Psychiatry; Patrick J. Kennedy; Sister Rosemary Moynihan, Chair of both Trinitas Health and Trinitas Regional Medical Center Board of Trustees; Jack Ford; and Gary S. Horan, CEO & President.
+Pictured above (l-r): Nadine Brechner; Marlyse Benson, Senior Director of Behavioral Health and Psychiatry; James McCreath, PhD, VP Behavioral Health & Psychiatry; Patrick J. Kennedy; Sister Rosemary Moynihan, Chair of both Trinitas Health and Trinitas Regional Medical Center Board of Trustees; Jack Ford; and Gary S. Horan, CEO & President.